TomiKalejaiye/IDD-Fa18-Lab1/README.md

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

    Looking at my schematic, I decided to implant my LED at the power source, to use the two 1.5V batteries to light it.
-I put my LED on a breadboard and used two wires to manually connect each end to the board right where the VCC and GND signals respecively are.
+I put my LED on a breadboard and used two wires to manually connect each end to the remote control circuit board right where the VCC and GND signals respecively are.

 ### 3. Build your light!